-Both plans A and B have the Preferred Lab Benefit program available through Quest Diagnostics or Stormont-Vail HealthCare.
+- A Preferred Lab Benefit program available through either Quest Diagnostics or Stormont-Vail HealthCare.

 Plan C with Health Savings Account (HSA) or Health Reimbursement Account (HRA)

 Plan C has a few differences including:

 - Premiums for coverage are lower than those for Plan A.

 - Your employer provides you with a contribution to your Health Savings Account (HSA) or Health Reimbursement Account (HRA) that can be used towards your deductible.

 - Most covered services are subject to the deductible.
 See the Health Plan Comparison Chart included with this booklet to see the Deductibles, Coinsurance and Out Of Pocket costs.